 I have yet to hear of a fraternity convention (conclave, congregation, whatever you want to call it) at which a matterless deity flew down from the heavens and blasted a ritual with knowledge so secret and sacred that it would put the human species at risk to reveal it to those too careless to understand its importance.

-I am not suggesting we make all rituals public, but I am suggesting that I don’t think it would hurt any organization as much as some of us make it seem like it would.
+There’s not need to make your ritual public, but I don’t think it would hurt any organization as much as some of us make it seem like it would.
 Someone wrote it.
 Someone else can rewrite it.
-Some have already made theirs public (and some of those still have secrets like those I mentioned above).
+Some have already made theirs public (and even public rituals can still have secrets like those mentioned above).

 2. FRATERNITIES HAVE MERGED AND SPLIT, AS HAVE RITUALS